spree/spree/guides/src/content/faq/index.md

 **Q: Is there a guide about managing application logic?**

 A: Yes, please refer to [this guide](https://upsidelab.io/blog/rails-spree-command-pattern/).

-**Q: Is there a documentation on how to customize assets?**

-A: Yes, please refer to [this document](https://guides.spreecommerce.org/developer/customization/storefront.html) and [this example](https://bit.ly/new-spree-ux).

-**Q: Where can I find Spree 4 themes?**

-A: You can customize it.
-Everything (examples, customization, tutorial, docs) can be found [here](https://spreecommerce.org/spree-commerce-demo-explainer).

-**Q: In a multi-vendor scenario, does Spree support a Single Detail Page with a single Buy Box algo?**

-A: That's currently not possible out of the box; this would require some customizations.

-**Q: How to optimize Active Storage?**

-A: See [this article](https://https://tech.kartenmacherei.de/scaling-activestorage-21e962f708d7).
-Also adding S3, cache store and lazy loading (out of the box in Spree 4.1) to your rails application greatly helps with serving images via Active Storage.

-**Q: How to avoid the "The resource you were looking for could not be found" error when trying to send an API request to /cart?**

-A: The cart needs to be created first before any API requests.

-**Q: Is 8GB RAM enough for running Spree efficiently?**

-A: 8GB is definitely enough; however, the results may vary depending on the number of SKU's and the size of the database.

 **Q: Is Ruby 2.7 supported?**